nrasel/blog-backend-assignment/README.md

 Admin: 👩‍💼

- -Can delete any blog.
+ - Can delete any blog.

- -Can block any user.
+ - Can block any user.

- -Cannot update any blog.
+ - Cannot update any blog.

 User: 👤

- -Can register and log in.
+ - Can register and log in.

- -Can create, update, and delete their own blogs.
+ - Can create, update, and delete their own blogs.

- -Cannot perform admin-level actions.
+ - Cannot perform admin-level actions.

 2. Authentication and Authorization 🔒

 -Authentication:

-  **Users must log in to create, update, or delete blogs.
+  * Users must log in to create, update, or delete blogs.

 -Authorization:

-Admin and User roles are secured and differentiated.
+  * Admin and User roles are secured and differentiated.

 3. Blog API 📚

-- Public API for viewing blogs with the following functionalities:
+* Public API for viewing blogs with the following functionalities:

-  **Search: 🔍 Search blogs by title or content.
+- Search: 🔍 Search blogs by title or content.

-  **Sort: ⬆️⬇️ Sort blogs by fields such as creation date or title.
+- Sort: ⬆️⬇️ Sort blogs by fields such as creation date or title.

-  **Filter: 🎯 Filter blogs by author ID.
+- Filter: 🎯 Filter blogs by author ID.

 4. Error Handling ❗

-   -Error handling for validation errors, authentication issues, and server errors.
+ - Error handling for validation errors, authentication issues, and server errors.

-Technologies Used
+5. Technologies Used

-  -TypeScript ⚡
+ - TypeScript ⚡

- -Node.js 🌐
+ - Node.js 🌐

- -Express.js 🖥️
+ - Express.js 🖥️

- -MongoDB with Mongoose 📂
+ - MongoDB with Mongoose 📂